-Poem about the star over Bethlehem, and how today every star can remind us of it.
+About the Bethlehem star, and how today every star can remind us of it.
+Please Critique.

 I understand that once a star shone brightly over a dreary town